Fevertree Drinks PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Fevertree Drinks PLC announced the repurchase of 24,128 ordinary shares as part of its ongoing buyback program.
-The shares were purchased at prices ranging from 866.00 to 878.00 pence, with a weighted average price of 872.0288 pence.
-The company intends to cancel the repurchased shares, which is a strategic move to potentially enhance shareholder value and optimize capital structure.
+Fevertree Drinks PLC announced the repurchase of 89,771 ordinary shares as part of its share buyback program, with prices ranging from 898.00 to 910.00 pence per share.
+This move is intended to cancel the purchased shares, potentially enhancing shareholder value and reflecting confidence in the company’s financial health.

 Spark’s Take on GB:FEVR Stock